 The Maserati 3500 GT and the Maserati 3500 GT Convertibile is a 2-door coupé and convertible grand tourers made by Italian car manufacturer Maserati between 1957 and 1964.
 It is a seminal vehicle for Maserati, as the company's first successful attempt at the Gran Turismo market and series production. ...more on Wikipedia

 Class: Coupé, Roadster

-#50 on The Best 1960s Carssee more on Maserati Ghibli
+#54 on The Ultimate Dream Garagesee more on Maserati 3500

 The Maserati Biturbo was a family of luxury sports cars, saloons and grand tourers produced by Maserati between 1981 and 1994.
 The original Biturbo was a two-door, four-seater notchback coupé featuring, as the name implies, a two-litre V6 engine with two turbochargers and a luxurious interior.
 The car was designed by Pierangelo Andreani, an engineer from the De Tomaso team, somewhat influenced by the design of the recent Quattroporte III.
 All Maserati models introduced from the Biturbo's inception in 1981 until 1997 were based on the original Biturbo architecture.
 Among them the coupés as the 2.24v. and the Racing, saloons as the 420, 425 and 430, the convertible Spyder, the Karif, the 228, ...more on Wikipedia